Personal Finance Basics

 What is a good credit score for my age?

-The answer to this question is…well, there really isn’t an answer!
-That’s because credit scores can differ quite dramatically across age groups.
+Credit scores can differ dramatically across age groups.
 While it may be assumed–and even proven in the chart below–that older people are more responsible and reliable with their finances, that’s not always the case.
 There are plenty of people in their 60s or 70s who are far less responsible with their money than some adults in their 20s.

 Generation X (ages 43-58)709